-Whether you were involved in a minor fender bender or a major car accident West Coast Body and Paint will take care of you.
+West Coast Body and Paint will take care of your car whether you were involved in a minor fender bender or a major car accident.
 We work with all insurance companies and will help you throughout the process.
-Our goal is to make your car look like it did before the collision.
+Our primary goal is to make your car look like it did before the collision.
 Here are a few of the collision repair steps we take to get your car back to it’s pre-crash state.

 Disassembling Your Vehicle

 Prior to collision repair work we remove your car’s damaged parts and panels like fenders, quarter panels, bumpers, grills, trim and/or upholstery etc. Often hidden damage is found that needs repair in the inner structure, which we call auto frame repair.

 Many times in a collision repair we get vehicles with parts that are very damaged and we can’t repair them so we order them.
 We order all the parts your car will need.
 If any part that we need is special ordered and causes a delay in completion date, we will notify you.
 The types of parts we buy is up to you and/or your insurance company:

 - Repaired parts

 *Aftermarket parts are parts installed after original manufacture of the vehicle.
 Parts may be new or may be used components salvaged for repair of damaged vehicles.

 Repairing Your Vehicle’s Structure